-When Hams leaders publicly reject its basic terms, one need not be a lawyer to question the validity of the November 29 UN resolution A/67/L.28 that granted observer status to Palestine as a non-member state, especially since Hamas has emerged as the dominant force in the divided Palestinian leadership as reported in the NY Times on November 24
+When Hams leaders publicly reject its basic terms, one need not be a lawyer to question the validity of the November 29 UN resolution A/67/L.28 that granted observer status to Palestine as a non-member state, especially since Hamas has emerged as the dominant force in the divided Palestinian leadership as reported in the NY Times on November 24.
+The report added

 "In a sermonlike speech laced with Koranic verses, the Hamas prime minister, Ismail Haniya, promised on Thursday [Nov 22] to establish an independent state on all Palestine land, foreboding words from the leader of an organization whose charter prophesies Israel’s elimination.
 On Saturday, one of his top deputies, Mahmoud Zahar, added that Hamas would continue getting arms in preparation for the next battle and called on Arab and Muslim nations to provide Gaza with money and weapons".